 Refusals based upon failure to understand the law are not considered reasonable since we are dealing with an “implied consent” law.
 Again, the implied consent law means that you consent to the test by accepting the privilege to operate a vehicle in the State of Michigan.
 Other common refusals are known as technical refusals.
 A technical refusal usually means that the suspect gave an insufficient sample.
 An insufficient sample may occur when someone tries to fool the machine by not placing their lips tightly on the breathalyzer straw or by providing a soft or side blow into the machine.

-A person that loses his or her implied consent hearing faces license suspension for a period of 1 year and 6 points is placed on the driving record.
+A person that loses an implied consent hearing faces license suspension for a period of 1 year and 6 points is placed on the driving record.
 A second refusal within 7 years results in a suspension of 2 years.
 This is a separate consequence from any subsequent convictions resulting from the traffic stop.

 Implied Consent Suspension May be Appealed in the Circuit Court Based Upon Hardship or Legal Grounds